 - BA History of Art Year 3: Art and Identities in Medieval Spain

-- MA History of Art: Gothic Encounters: Architecture and Emulation in Medieval Europe
+- MA History of Art: Arts of Intimacy?
+Jews, Christians and Muslims in Medieval Spain (2016-18)

 - The spread of Gothic architecture in medieval Europe and technologies of architectural transmission.

 - 19th– and 20th-century architectural criticism and revivalism.